 - Remove from the oven and let cool, once cooled, store them in an air-tight container.
 You can also freeze these cookies for up to a month.

-Hope that you enjoy this recipe, I love to hear your comments and feedback.
+Hope you enjoy this recipe, I love to hear your comments and feedback.
 Also if you have a passion for baking, I like to invite you to join our community here, so you don't miss any recipes.